 A military code may not seem like the most accessible way for children to learn how to read and write.

 However, the NATO Phonetic Alphabet can actually benefit your children in a few ways.
 Even can ensure better scores in the exams!
+Especially, kids who are just entering middle school should be aware of the NATO phonetic words even before starting the dictation for class 5 practices.

 The code words are acrophonic.
 It means that the name of each letter also begins with that letter.